xlwings/xlwings/README.md

         wb.range('Sheet1', 'C3').value = rand_num
     ```

-## Interactive use and debugging
+## Interactive use
-xlwings let's you comfortably interact with Excel by calling `Workbook()` either with no arguments to work off a new file or with the full path to your Excel file (from your favorite Python environment).
-The `Range` object can be used as shortcut for `wb.range()`.
+xlwings let's you comfortably interact with Excel by calling `Workbook()` either with no arguments to work off a new file or with the full path to your Excel file (from your favorite Python environment). `Range` can be used as shortcut for `wb.range()`.
 It always refers to the workbook created last.
 Also, when omitting the sheet name, it refers to the currently active sheet.

 ```python
 >>> from xlwings import Workbook, Range